 Alzheimer’s Research UK has completed comprehensive risk assessments of the services we offer to our supporters and have identified a range of controls to manage the risk of COVID-19 cross contamination and transmission.
-Where the risk of COVID-19 cannot be controlled to an acceptable level, Alzheimer’s Research UK has suspended these services and fundraising activities.

 - Face-to-face fundraising

 As a result of the risk assessments, Alzheimer’s Research UK has implemented (where reasonably practicable) a range of controls which include:

 - We have identified clear controls for engaging with vulnerable people.

 - We will exclude face-to-face fundraising in areas with a large elderly population.

 - We have enhanced hygiene, handwashing and cleaning procedures in line with official guidance.

 - We have taken all reasonable steps to maintain a 2m social distance.
 Where social distancing is not always possible, we have put in place measures to manage transmission risk including limiting the number of fundraisers/ employees working on site, the use of hazard tape or mats to mark out the distance, face coverings, messages on clothing to reinforce social distancing.

 - We have excluded locations where social distancing cannot be maintained.

 - We will process donations in a way that can be done safely, e.g. by offering contactless donations.